About Anywhere USA

 The definitions of each data variable in the American Community Survey are available in the detailed year-specific subject definition documents from the U.S. Census Bureau.

-* Note: Metropolitan and micropolitan statistical areas in this output come directly from the ACS, which currently uses the September 2018 statistical area definitions.
+An important note: Metropolitan and micropolitan statistical areas in this profile come directly from the U.S. Census Bureau's American Community Survey, which uses the 2020 statistical area definitions for the 2021 ACS data.
 Be aware that this vintage differs from the statistical area definitions used elsewhere on StatsAmerica.

 StatsAmerica is powered by large-scale databases at IU’s Indiana Business Research Center (IBRC) in the Kelley School of Business.
 Working with the U.S. Economic Development Administration and other partners, we provide important metrics for use by economic and community development organizations nationwide.
 The data are from a wide variety of public sources, with some proprietary data used to generate research-based indices.